jules2689/trudeau/docs/2020-04-20/q_a.md

 I'm very hopeful that over the course of the day Canadians will see parliamentarians coming together to demonstrate that our democracy is strong, that our institutions need to function, including during difficult times, indeed because of the difficult time we're going through, but that we can do so in a responsible way.
 As I've said, there is agreement amongst most of the parties in the house of commons.
-I hope to see by the end of this day that we're all in a place where we can both have our parliamentary institutions functioning, but doing so in a responsible way, given the context we're in. [voice of interpreter] I do hope that between now and the end of the day, we will have found a way ofensuring that our parliament is functioning, that our democracy is functioning.
+I hope to see by the end of this day that we're all in a place where we can both have our parliamentary institutions functioning, but doing so in a responsible way, given the context we're in.  [voice of interpreter] I do hope that between now and the end of the day, we will have found a way of ensuring that our parliament is functioning, that our democracy is functioning.
 We will have to see.
 We do have the agreement of a number of parliamentarians.
-We will find the right solution in order to continue to sit as aparliament responsibly given thecurrent circumstances.[end of translation].
+We will find the right solution in order to continue to sit as Parliament responsibly given the current circumstances.
+[end of translation].

 ---